Sensory ecology: Noise level changes

 Communication is the key to many species interactions.
 In particular, many species rely on vocalizations for information such as potential mates, nearby predators, or food availability.
 Human changes in the habitat modify acoustic environments and may make it more difficult for animals to communicate.
 Humans may alter acoustic environments by modifying background noise levels, modifying habitat, or changing species composition.
 These changes in acoustic environments can mask the vocalizations of various species.
 Because humans can exert such strong changes on acoustic environments, sensory ecologists have been particularly interested in researching and understanding how organisms react to these changes.

 Anthropogenic changes to acoustic environments have had perhaps the most significant impacts on species that rely on auditory cues for foraging and communication.
 Bats, for example, rely on ultrasonic echolocation to locate and catch prey.
 When these auditory cues are masked by loud background noises, the bats become less efficient at finding prey.
 Sensory ecologists have also found that foraging bats avoid noisy habitats, perhaps as a result of this decrease in foraging efficiency.
 Meanwhile, in bird communities, ecologists found that increased noise led to changes in avian community composition, decreases in diversity, and even decreases in reproductive success.
 One study showed that to avoid noise pollutions, some birds changed the frequency of their calls.
-These studies demonstrate the importance of auditory cues and have resulted in calls for the preservation of “soundscapes", or the collective sounds of ecosystems.
+In order to understand the degree of sound that impacts species, one study found that many bird species will also alter their overall behavior (reproduction, abundance, stress hormone levels and species richness) at levels greater than or equal to 45 decibels and terrestrial mammals experienced heightened stress levels and less reproductive efficiency at noise ranging between 52 and 68 decibels.
+Anthropogenic noise can be characterized as intentionally produced, such as by sonars or seismic exploration (measuring seismic waves), or intentionally produced as a by-product of human activity, such as construction or traffic corridors.
+These studies demonstrate the importance of auditory cues and have resulted in calls for the preservation of "soundscapes", or the collective sounds of ecosystems.